kpchi/hackaguide/Pre-Planning/Sleeping Rooms.md

 	- Ensure that room heating is active at night, and check if it adjustable or is controlled by central heating.
 	- Provide or ask attendees to bring their own blankets.
 	- Have portable heaters available (ensure it doesn't breach Fire Safety!
 See [Venue](kpchi.github.io/hackaguide/Pre-Planning/Venue "Venue"))
-- Air flow is important too!
-Fresh air in sleeping rooms to prevent them from smelling like locker rooms is always welcome.
+- Air flow to introduce fresh air is important too!
+Waking up to the sleeping room smelling like a locker room isn't always pleasant.

 Beyond that, there are other things such as noise and light pollution as well as privacy to be aware of: